Soyuz MS-22: Cooling loop accident

 On 15 December 2022 at 12:45 UTC, a "visible stream of flakes" was observed emanating from the Soyuz spacecraft, concurrent with a loss of pressure in the external radiator cooling loop.
 A scheduled spacewalk for Petelin and Prokopyev was cancelled while the incident was evaluated.

-According to preliminary information, the damage left a -diameter hole into the external cooling radiator located on the service module of the Soyuz MS-22 spacecraft.
 The leak in the radiator occurred due to a micro-meteorite impact.
+The damage left a 0.8 mm hole into the external cooling radiator on the service module.

-Two working groups have been formed to find the cause of the incident, analyze the technical condition of the ship and develop recommendations for further actions for ground specialists and the cosmonauts.
+Two working groups were formed to find the cause of the incident, analyze the technical condition of the ship and develop recommendations for further actions for ground specialists and the cosmonauts.